fddxxueyj/Summer-Research-HKUST-OCES/README.md

 ## 1.2 Training Stretagy

 The first 295 runs are chosen as the training dataset and the last 5 runs are the testing dataset.
 We only use the numerical results after 3-years iteration in order to ensure the flow fully develops into eddy state.
-The experiments have shown that if the data in the developing state are contained into the training set, the FNO cannot be trained, which is quit different from training CNN.
-The approach is in line with Victor Mangeleer's work, where he train the
+The experiments have shown that if the data in the developing state are contained in the training set, the FNO cannot be trained, which is quit different from training CNN.
+The approach is similar to Victor Mangeleer's work, where `'Sampling begins after the system has achieved a quasi-steady state solution, which takes 4 years for eddy-driven flows and 6 years for jet-driven flows.'`

+## 1.3 Offline Testing

+Two metrics are chosen, pearson correlation and the coefficient of determination $R^2$.